Français

 What are the dangers of withdrawing a refugee claim?

-A refugee claimant who withdraws their claim loses the right to make a refugee claim.
-There is no right to make another claim and it is very difficult to reinstate a claim that has been withdrawn.
+A refugee claimant who withdraws their claim loses the right to make a refugee claim in Canada.
+There is no right to make another refugee claim, and it is very difficult to re-open a claim that has been withdrawn.

 Can a refugee claimant who is not accepted make an H&C application?

-An unsuccessful refugee claimant cannot make an H&C application until at least one year from the date their claim is finally:
+Many unsuccessful refugee claimants can only make an H&C application after at least one year has passed from the date their refugee claim is finally:

 • abandoned, or